sgorgun/gold-mine-task-python/README.md

 ## Modelling exercise
 - come up with the optimal substructure of the problem
-- select siutable data structure for storing subproblems
+- select suitable data structure for storing subproblems
 - realize an approach for computing the optimal substructure
 - find out the subproblem that gives the maximum amount of gold